QubesOS/qubes-doc/security/yubi-key.md

    (Replace `PASSWORD` with your actual password.)

-7. Edit `/etc/pam.d/xscreensaver` (or appropriate file if you are using other screen locker program) in dom0.
+7. Create `/etc/pam.d/yubikey` (or appropriate file if you are using other screen locker program) in dom0.
 Add this line at the beginning:

        auth [success=done default=ignore] pam_exec.so expose_authtok quiet /usr/bin/yk-auth

+8. Edit `/etc/pam.d/xscreensaver` (or appropriate file if you are using other screen locker program) in dom0.
+Add this line at the beginning:

+       auth include yubikey

 ### Usage